Lovemma/dora/examples/chatbot-openai-websocket-browser/INSTALLATION_GUIDE.md

 This confirms the session is active and all Dora nodes are connected.

-## Step 12: Have a Conversation
+## Step 13: Have a Conversation

 1. Speak into your microphone
-2. You should see in Moly:
+2. You should see the following states in Moly:
+   - "Connecting" - Establishing WebSocket connection
+   - "Loading" - Initializing the session
-   - "Listening..." when detecting your speech
+   - "Listening" - Ready to detect speech
-   - Your transcribed text appearing
+   - "Speech detected" - When you start speaking
-   - "Response generated" when the AI completes processing
+   - "Response generated" - When the AI completes processing
+3. The conversation flow:
+   - Your transcribed text appears
-   - The AI's response text
+   - The AI's response text displays
    - Audio playback of the response

 **Note**: Response generation may take a while on weaker machines.
 First response might be slower as models load into memory.

-## Step 13: Managing Sessions
+## Step 14: Managing Sessions

 - Click "Stop" to end the current conversation
 - Click "Start" again to launch a new WebSocket session